spontoreau/jinject/README.md

     - Focus on resolving object dependencies.
     - Fluent API for define dependency binding.
     - Scope capability (Transient, Singleton).
-    - Capability to create not found properties in an object.
+    - Capability to create not found properties in an object when resolve dependencies.

 ## Getting start

-Actual, the container can only resolve object dependencies.
+Actually, the container can only resolve object dependencies (can't resolve function/constructor).
 You must declare dependencies to inject as inline object :

 ```js